My Work History

 In fact, for the final few weeks of 1994, Buzz was broadcasting not from the Jewellery Quarter in Birmingham, but from the Radio Harmony studios in Coventry.

 Kix originally launched using Radio Harmony's old frequency of 102.6 - but eventually gained approval to change to 96.2.

 It was great to be in decent studios again and I enjoyed presenting Drivetime and the West Midlands Chart Show during my time there.

 Whilst at Kix I had the pleasure of interviewing some of the biggest music stars of the time as part of the "Drivetime Guest List".

-Amongst some of the notable names were Erasure, Jimmy Somerville, Peter Andre, Ant & Dec and Backstreet Boys.
+Amongst some of the notable names of stars passing through the studios were Erasure, Jimmy Somerville, Peter Andre, Ant & Dec and Backstreet Boys.

-In 1996 I was headhunted for the new ILR station based in Stratford upon Avon due to start broadcasting for South Warwickshire & The Vale of Evesham.
+In 1996 I was headhunted for the new Independent Local Radio station to be based in Stratford upon Avon and due to start broadcasting for South Warwickshire & The Vale of Evesham from May 1996.